alcimerio-silvestre/ong-gerar-sonhos-pp/README.md

 ## Contact

-If you have any questions or concerns about this Privacy Policy, the use of your camera, device files, or microphone in the ONG Gerar Sonhos app, or any other aspect of the application, please contact us through the contact information provided in the app.
+If you have any questions or concerns about this Privacy Policy, the use of your camera, device files, or microphone in the ONG Abrace app, or any other aspect of the application, please contact us through the contact information provided in the app.